farhan0001/Quick-Chirp/README.md

 ### Backend
 - **Spring Boot**: For creating a robust and scalable REST API.
 - **Spring Security 6**: For authentication and authorization.
-- **MySQL**: As the relational database for persistent data storage.
+- **MySQL**: As the relational database for persistent user and chirp data storage.

 ## System Architecture
 The project follows a **3-tier architecture**:
 1. **Frontend**: Handles user interaction and communicates with the backend via REST APIs.
 2. **Backend**: Processes business logic and provides API endpoints.
-3. **Database**: Stores user information, tweets, and follower data.
+3. **Database**: Stores user information, chirps, and follower data.

 ## Installation and Setup
 ### Prerequisites